omriharel/deej/README.md

 # settings for connecting to the arduino board
 com_port: COM4
 baud_rate: 9600

+# adjust the amount of signal noise reduction depending on your hardware quality
+# supported values are "low" (excellent hardware), "default" (regular hardware) or "high" (bad, noisy hardware)
+noise_reduction: default
 ```

 - `master` is a special option to control the master volume of the system _(uses the default playback device)_